+This color display uses SPI to receive image data.
+That means you need at least 4 pins - CLOCK, DATA IN, TFT CS and D/C. If you'd like to have SD card usage too, add another 2 pins - DATA OUT and card CS.

+Note: depending on the module you’re using, the pins may be in a different order.

 LITE - this is the PWM input for the backlight control.
 Connect to 3-5VDC to turn on the backlight.
 Connect to ground to turn it off.
 Or, you can PWM at any frequency.

 MISO (or SD_MISO or SDO) (Master In Slave Out) - this is the SPI Master In Slave Out pin, its used for the SD card.
 It isn't used for the TFT display which is write-only